rikka-chunibyo/HIDPi/README.md

 I've tested it on a Raspberry Pi 4B 8GB model from 2018, running Raspberry Pi OS lite (32-bit), Debian Bookworm.
 It probably works on 64-bit but I haven't tried it yet.
 Someone else has tested it on a Raspberry Pi 5, which worked fine.

 > [!IMPORTANT]
-> Install, and library are in the [wiki](https://github.com/rikka-chunibyo/HIDPi/wiki)
+> Install and library are in the [wiki](https://github.com/rikka-chunibyo/HIDPi/wiki)
 >
 > Docs are [here](https://rikka-chunibyo.github.io/hidpi-docs/hidpi.html)